Skip to content

 19. Honesty is the best policy

-Being honest about where a photo was taken is an important component of photographing wildlife ethically.
+Being honest about where a photo was taken is an important component to photograph wildlife ethically.
 After all, photographs tell the story of a living, sentiment being.
 This story should be accurate to both the natural history of the subject and to the creation of the moment.
 Therefore, it is important to be upfront with the viewer about the backstory of the photograph.
 Is the animal wild?
 Did you work with a trained animal?
 Was there baiting involved?
 All this information provides authenticity to your shot.

 Transparent captioning is an effective way to determine the honesty of our work.
 If sharing details about how a wildlife photograph was created makes you feel uneasy, this is a good indicator that your choices were probably misaligned with your ethical beliefs.
 Putting it simply: if the intent of the photograph is to deceive the viewer and provide misinformation about its creation, what does that say about your intent and your work?